fission/fission-workflows/INSTALL.md

 ```

 The `wfcli` client uses the `FISSION_URL` environment variable to find the Fission controller server to use as a proxy to the workflow apiserver.
-By default `wfcli` uses ttp://localhost:31313 as the location of the Fission controller.
+By default `wfcli` uses ttp://localhost:31313 to locate the Fission controller.

 #### Examples
 Get all defined workflows loaded in the workflow engine: